Chapter 31 BWV 122 Das neugeborne Kindelein

 Initial bars from C122 followed by those from C 93 (transposed).

 Whether Bach intended to link these movements musically across the six-month period or if it was simply a coincidence remains a matter of conjecture.
-But there remains the assumption that Bach was writing just as much for his God, who knows and recognises all things, as he was for man whose capacities are rather more limited!
+But there remains the assumption that Bach was writing just as much for his God, who knows and recognises all things, as he was for man whose capacities and observational powers are rather more limited!

 Considering the enormous output of composition and performances required from Bach over the Christmas period, one imagines that he might have been grateful to be faced with a less than usually demanding opening chorus.
 The text simply reminds us that the Christ Child has once again renewed the year.
 There is no overt call for celebration, no immediate requirement to offer praise or adulation.
-What we have is the simple statement of Christian fact which Bach sets seriously and earnestly, with a minimum of imagery or embellishment.
+What we have is the simple statement of Christian fact which Bach sets seriously and earnestly, with a minimum of imagery and embellishment.

 He could, had he wished, have expanded the scale of the movement by having the lower voices enter a few bars before the sopranos.
 He does this often enough elsewhere.
 But in this case, and possibly lacking much in the way of stimulation by the rather bland text, he opts for precision rather than for expansion.
 There is no elegiac enhancement here.